Australia entry requirements for Netherlands passport holders

 Validity12 months from first entry

-For Dutch citizens aged 18–30; allows work and travel.
+For Dutch citizens aged 18-30 (or 35 for some nationalities).
+Allows work and study.

 work visa